 Not all teriyaki sauces are vegan because some sauces contain lactic acid, honey, refined sugar, and other ingredients that are not vegan-friendly.
-This teriyaki sauce is all organic and certified gluten-free, non-GMO, and vegan to accommodate many dietary needs.
+This teriyaki sauce is all organic and certified gluten-free, non-GMO, and vegan.
 It has bold flavors that go well with vegetables and tofu.
 You can use this sauce to stir-fry, grill, or marinate and even create a sauce to serve things with.

 Best Soy-Free: Coconut Secret Soy-Free Coconut Aminos Teriyaki Sauce